HericlisMartins/desygnerDemo/README.md

 - Start the symfony server /* symfony server:start*/\

-- Compile the React javascript file using the WebPack server yarn encode dev-server /* Auto load the front end into the broweser when you change the files*/ yarn encode dev --watch /* You will have to manually update the page to see the changes*/
+- Compile the React javascript file using the WebPack server yarn encore dev-server /* Auto load the front end into the broweser when you change the files*/ yarn encore dev --watch /* You will have to manually update the page to see the changes*/

 @Symfony Microservice API.